cylott/Minat/README.md

 # Minat

-**Minat** is a lightweight, multithreaded transcoder for Mac OS.
+**Minat** is a simple multithreaded audio transcoder for Mac OS.
 Minat supports one operation: transcoding flac to mp3, preserving tags and album artwork.
 Written in PHP, Minat is lightweight and easy to modify.

 Support is planned for two other operations: